fs-wiai/latex-script/README.md

 ## License

-The LaTeX Script was created by Fachschaft WIAI, the Student Council of the faculty of Information Systems and Applied Computer Sciences at University of Bamberg.
-It is licensed under the creative commons licence “Attribution-ShareAlike 4.0 International” (CC BY-SA 4.0): http://creativecommons.org/licenses/by-sa/4.0/.
-Usage permissions beyond the scope of this license might be granted upon request.
+The LaTeX Script has been assembled by the Student Council of the Faculty of Information Systems and Applied Computer Sciences (Fachschaft WIAI) at University of Bamberg.
+It is licensed under Creative Commons “Attribution-ShareAlike 4.0 International” (CC BY-SA 4.0): http://creativecommons.org/licenses/by-sa/4.0/.
+Upon request, allowances exceeding the limitations of this license may be granted.